-The School Of Pharmacy consists of a diverse range of academic staff.
-These range from Practicing Pharmacists and Medicinal Chemists to Pharmacologists.
+The School of Pharmacy consists of a diverse range of academic staff, ranging from Practicing Pharmacists and Medicinal Chemists to Pharmacologists.
 They all contribute to the teaching of our Pharmacy students and are keen to share their expertise with bright young minds and the general public.
-Here are the range of activities that the School of Pharmacy undertake to inspire budding scientists.
-If you would like to know more, get in touch with us via email.
+Here are details of some of the activities that the School of Pharmacy undertake to inspire budding scientists.
+If you would like to know more, please get in touch with us via email.

-- Bright Sparks - Ever wondered about the right and left side of your brain?
+- Bright Sparks - Have you ever wondered about the right and left side of your brain?
 Neuroscientist Dr Dallas teamed up with a theatre company to produce an award winning production.